Athletics

 Carol decided to return to school taking night classes at the University of Regina, School of Social Work.
 She achieved her certificate in 1977.
 Her degree took somewhat longer but her perseverance and determination paid off; in 1985 Carol graduated with a degree in Social Work.

 Her work in Special Foster Homes enhanced her understanding of the needs of abused and neglected children.
 She became involved in public awareness activities such as speaking at schools on child abuse.
-This led to several years of training social workers about child abuse and neglect, work she enjoyed very much.
+This led to several years of training social workers in child abuse and neglect, work she enjoyed very much.
 She also trained on the subject of child care and adoption, young offenders, and human resources.

 She continued in this role until 1996 when she became the training coordinator for the Paul Dojack Youth Centre.
 In 2002 she took on a supervisory role from which she retired in the fall of 2005.
 Two things Carol learned through her professional career: don’t take anything personally and never show fear.

 At the age of 50, Carol participated in the Masters Track Meet held in Regina and has been ‘hooked’ ever since.
-She holds or held Saskatchewan and Canadian Indoor Track records for her age group in the 50m, 60m, 200m, 300m and 400m run as well as long-jump, high-jump and triple-jump events.
+She holds or held Saskatchewan and Canadian Indoor Track records for her age group in the 50m, 60m, 200m, 300mand 400m run as well as long-jump, high-jump and triple-jump events.
 On the Outdoor Track, Carol holds or held records for the 100m, the 200m as well as, the long, high and triple-jump events.
 She also holds or held records with relay teams from different age groups.
 She has competed in Alberta, British Columbia, Manitoba, Ontario, New Brunswick, Maine, Utah, California, Italy, Hungary and Spain.
-Since turning 65 Carol has broken 25 World records in 60m, 100m, 200m, long Jump, triple Jump and high Jump and has been on one relay team that broke a world record. https://world-masters-athletics.com/records/
+Since turning 65 Carol has broken 35 World records in 60m, 100m, 200m, long Jump, triple Jump and high Jump and has been on one relay team that broke a world record. https://world-masters-athletics.com/records/

 In 2014, she was recognized by the City of Regina at the May 24th Council meeting. https://reginask.iqm2.com/Citizens/Detail_Meeting.aspx?ID=3607&Print=Yes.
 Carol had received 5 gold medals at the World Masters Track & Field Indoor Championships in Budapest, Hungary. https://www.cbc.ca/afternoonedition/episode/2014/04/07/carol-lafayette-boyd-wins-big-at-world-masters/

-In 2017 Carol was chosen as the World Masters Athletics Female Sprinter of the Year and the runner up as the World Masters Athletics Female jumper of the year. http://leaderpost.com/sports/local-sports/lafayette-boyd-receives-prestigious-award.
+In 2017 Carol was chosen as the World Masters Athletics Female Sprinter of the Year and the runner up as the World Masters Athletics Female jumper of the year.http://leaderpost.com/sports/local-sports/lafayette-boyd-receives-prestigious-award.

-In 2018 Carol was chosen as the Female Athlete of the Year by World Masters Athletics and the runner up as the World Masters Athletics Female jumper of the year. https://leaderpost.com/sports/local-sports/reginas-carol-lafayette-boyd-wins-world-track-honour .
+In 2018 Carol was chosen as the Female Athlete of the Year by World Masters Athletics and the runner up as the World Masters Athletics Female jumper of the year. https://leaderpost.com/sports/local-sports/reginas-carol-lafayette-boyd-wins-world-track-honour.
 She is the first Canadian of African descent to receive the award.

 Carol is in the Regina Sports Hall of Fame (2014) and Canadian Masters Sport Hall of Fame (2012)